 Same Day Teeth or Teeth In a Day.

 “Same day teeth” or “Teeth in a day, where people leave the same day with new teeth fixed on implants appeals to a lot of potential implant patients, especially as seen in certain cosmetic and makeover shows.
-Whilst this treatment is an excellent option for some people and one we certainly offer, there is some misunderstanding about what is involved.
-Hopefully we can clarify a few points for you and you can be more informed as to the suitability of this treatment for you.
+This treatment is an excellent option for some people and one we certainly offer.

 Is it a one off treatment?